Ruby-Dragon/RustToDoList/README.md

 ###### GNU Public Licence v3, 2022, Ruby-Dragon

-to do list in Rust.
+A to do list in Rust.

 This is how I will learn Rust.
 Seems like a cool language.
 I like lists apparently.

 make tasks, remove tasks, and complete tasks.

 Note: Only Windows Terminal or a Linux terminal such as Kitty, Alacritty, Konsole, or Gnome Terminal will show completed tasks with a strikethrough.
-Any other console will not display anything to indicate completeness!
+Any other console, such as CMD or Powershell, will not display anything to indicate completeness!
 If your terminal supports ANSI escape codes, then it should work.

-It is recommended that Windows users use WSL2 to compile and run this program using Windows Terminal and set bash aliases within the WSL installation.
+It is recommended that Windows users use WSL to compile and run this program using Windows Terminal and set bash aliases within the WSL installation, however this program is compatible with Windows.

 ## Usage:

 	There is one list that is maintained throught usage of the program.

 	Add tasks using the add command, which takes two parameters.
 The first one is the task name/description.
 This cannot have any whitespace.
 	The second parameter is the date that the task should be completed.
-Date is in this format, yyyy-m-dd.
+Date is in this format, yyyy-mm-dd.

 	Example of add: "add complete-program 2022-2-14" - adds task complete-program with a due date of 2022-2-14.